-—Set the Nontransmitted BSSIDs Critical Update Flag subfield of the Capability Information field to 1 in a Beacon frame and a Probe Response frame it transmits if the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1 in at least one nontransmitted BSSID profile in the Multiple BSSID element in the same frame.
+—set (#16809) the Nontransmitted BSSIDs Critical Update Flag subfield of the Capability Information field to 1 in a Beacon frame and a Probe Response frame it transmits if the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1 in at least one nontransmitted BSSID profile in the Multiple BSSID element in the same frame.
 Otherwise, set the Nontransmitted BSSIDs Critical Update Flag subfield to 0.
-The flag is set to 1 until and including the later of the DTIM Beacon frame amongst the nontransmitted BSSIDs having the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1.
+The flag is set to 1 until and including the later of the DTIM Beacon frame amongst the nontransmitted BSSIDs having the Critical Update Flag subfield of the Nontransmitted BSSID Capability field (#16593) set to 1.

 …

 NOTE 1—In a multiple BSSID set, an AP corresponding to the nontransmitted BSSID responds to a (Re)Association Request frame by transmitting a (Re)Association Response frame that does not include the Multiple BSSID element.
-The Basic Multi-Link element carried in the (Re)Association Response frame transmitted by an AP affiliated with an AP MLD carried information of the AP MLD and complete profile of other AP(s) affiliated with the same MLD.
+The Basic Multi-Link element carried in the (Re)Association Response frame transmitted by an AP affiliated with an AP MLD carries (#16594 16595 16810) information of the AP MLD and complete profile of other AP(s) affiliated with the same MLD.

 …

-NOTE 2—The Probe Request frame can be either multi-link probe request or a Probe Request frame that is not multi-link probe request.
+NOTE 2—The Probe Request frame can be either a multi-link probe request or a Probe Request frame that is not multi-link probe request. (#16811)

-The AP affiliated with an NSTR mobile AP MLD and that is operating on the nonprimary link does not send a Beacon frame or respond to Probe Request frame.
-The BSS Parameter Change Count subfield for the AP operating on nonprimary link shall only be advertised on the primary link in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.
+The AP affiliated with an NSTR mobile AP MLD and that is operating on the nonprimary link does not send a Beacon frame or respond to a Probe Request frame.
+The BSS Parameter Change Count subfield for the AP operating on the nonprimary link shall only be advertised on the primary link in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP. (#16811)

 Page 531 line 02

-Consequently, the All Updates Included subfield corresponding to AP1 in Beacons 27 and 28 are set to 0.
+Consequently, the All Updates Included subfield corresponding to AP1 in Beacons 27 and 28 is (#16812) set to 0.

 35.3.11 Multi-link procedures for channel switching, extended channel switching, and channel quieting

 …

 If an AP affiliated with an AP MLD is switching channel, the Channel Switch Announcement element, or the Extended Channel Switch Announcement element with the Channel Switch Count field of the (Extended) Channel Switch Announcement element set to a nonzero value, and the Max Channel Switch Time element shall be included in every Beacon and Probe Response frames on all links of the AP MLD from right after the time the AP includes the elements in the Beacon frame it transmits until the estimated channel switch time.
-After the estimated channel switch time, the Channel Switch Announcement element and the Extended Channel Switch Announcement element shall not be included in the per-STA profile of the affected AP in the Beacon and Probe Response frames and the Max Channel Switch Time element shall be included in the per-STA profile of the affected AP in every Beacon and Probe Response frames on all links of the AP MLD until the affected AP resumes BSS operation on the new channel.
+After the estimated channel switch time, the Channel Switch Announcement element and the Extended Channel Switch Announcement element shall not be included in the per-STA profile of the affected AP in the Beacon and Probe Response frames and the Max Channel Switch Time element shall be included in the per-STA profile corresponding to (#16597) the affected AP in every Beacon and Probe Response frames on all links of the AP MLD until the affected AP resumes BSS operation on the new channel.
 The value carried in the Switch Time field indicates the adjusted estimated time of the first Beacon frame in the new channel.

 35.3.16.8.3 AP assisted medium synchronization recovery procedure

-AP assisted medium synchronization recovery procedure is a service provided by an AP MLD to help a non-AP STA affiliated with a non-AP MLD that has lost medium synchronization to transmit a frame without causing the collision with the existing transmission.
+The (#16911)AP assisted medium synchronization recovery procedure is a service provided by an AP MLD to help a non-AP STA affiliated with a non-AP MLD that has lost medium synchronization to transmit a frame without causing the collision with another(#16910) transmission.